Loading...

 • OSCIA reserves the right to require additional documentation and ultimately accept or reject submitted project invoices and proof of payment for cost-share consideration.

-• Stacking of OFCAF cost-share funding from one or more farm business and/or one or more sources of OFCAF funding, towards the same project is not permitted.
-Stacking with other programs outside of OFCAF up to 100% of the project cost, is permitted if the other programs allow stacking and at least 15% of the project costs come from non-government sources.
-All funding for a project from additional off-farm sources, excluding financing, must be listed on the claim form for an approved project.
+• Stacking of OFCAF cost-share funding with other programs outside of OFCAF up to 100% of the project cost, is permitted if the other program(s) allow stacking and at least 15% of the project costs come from non-government sources.
+All funding for a project from off-farm sources, excluding financing, must be listed on the claim form for an approved project.

 • A cost-share allocation is based on the eligible project costs outlined on the approved Application Form.
 Accurate estimates to the best of the applicant’s ability must be reflected in the total project cost submitted on the Application Form and quotes are recommended to inform proposed project costs.
 If final project costs exceed the original estimate or the scope of the project changes, there is no obligation by OSCIA to extend cost-share beyond the original allocation and/or project scope.